-The “Space” Between Matthew 16:27 and 28.
-Verse 27 clearly points to the final, visible Second Coming in glory with angels for judgment and rewards — exactly as Enoch prophesied (Jude 14-15: “Behold, the Lord comes with ten thousands of his saints, to execute judgment…”).
+The “Space Age” of Jesus' reign from heaven: In other words the time and space between Matthew 16:27 and verse 28 is explained in His own words and defined by His resurrection and ascension until His return.
+Verse 27 clearly points to His final, visible Second Coming in glory with angels for judgment exactly as Enoch prophesied (Jude 14-15: “Behold, the Lord comes with ten thousands of his saints, to execute judgment…”) and which all the disciples knew for basis of their question "when" will that happen.

-This was part of Jewish expectation and aligns with what the disciples asked about (“when will this happen?” in the broader discourse).
+His declared destruction of the wicked, was part of Jewish expectation and aligns with what the disciples were asking about (“when will this final end happen?” in the broader discourse).

 Jesus receives “all power… in heaven and in earth” (Matthew 28:18) right after rising — this is the Daniel 7:13-14 enthronement: the Son of Man approaching the Ancient of Days and receiving dominion.